medge-tools/medge-map-editor/README.md

 6. Go to `builder.py`, create a `Builder` for your actor and update `T3DBuilder > build_actor()`, which is at the bottom of the file.

 These are all the steps, but you may not need all of them.
-For example, for the Springboard, which is an instance of a StaticMesh, we skipped step 3.
+For example, the Springboard is an instance of a StaticMesh, so we only created an operator in `src > ops.py`.

 ## TODO

 ### Should Have
 - Only the sun light can be exported and the conversion method for rotation doesn't work for lights; they probably use quaternions instead of Euler's.
-- Player height is 192cm and not 195cm
 - To be able to export different level collections to seperate t3d files

 ### Could Have